aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway.md

 2. **get_response**.
 A function to get the next middleware or route's response.
 3. **`**context`**.
 A Middleware context that is propagated with dynamic route arguments and any previously injected metadata.

-Here's a sample middleware that extract and inject correlation ID, using `APIGatewayRestResolver`:
+Here's a sample middleware that extracts and injects correlation ID, using `APIGatewayRestResolver`:

 === "middleware_getting_started.py"